OsirianOne71/MQ-Sensors/README.md

     MCP3008 pin 10 CS   -> GPIO 23    RPi pin 24  (violet) --Conf in code as Chip Select 0(off)/1(on)
     MCP3008 pin 09 DGND -> GND        RPi pin 25  (black)

-**DUE TO CURRENT DRAW OF 1 OR MORE SENSORS; THE VDD AND GND OF THE SENSOR WILL LIKELY NEED SEPERATE SUPPLIED POWER - THIS WILL ENSURE LOW NOISE AND CLEARER READINGS ALONG WITH OPTIONAL DECOUPLING CAPACITOR ON MCP3008 PIN 16**
+Due to the current draw of one or more sensors, the VDD and GND of the sensor will likely require separate power supplies.
+This will help ensure low noise and more accurate readings.
+Additionally, consider using a decoupling capacitor on pin 16 of the MCP3008.

-## WILL ALSO ALLOW THE SENSORS CONSISTANT SUPPLY VOLTAGE TO RUN CONTINUOUSLY.
-THEY NEED TO WARM UP (5 MINS) AND STAY WARM.
-SO THAT THEY CAN BE READ FROM AT ANY TIME.
-THE PI IS SET TO SLEEP (LOWER CPU UTILIZATION BY PAUSING THE SCRIPT), UNTIL IT IS TIME TO RECORD THE NEXT READING.
-THAT TIME WORKS FOR 1-8 SENSORS CONNECTED TO THE **MCP3008**.
-Remember any of the inputs not connected to a sensor needs to be grounded.
+The system will ensure that the sensors receive a consistent supply voltage for continuous operation.
+They need approximately 5 minutes to warm up and should remain warm so that they can be read at any time.
+The Raspberry Pi is set to sleep mode, which reduces CPU utilization by pausing the script until it is time to record the next reading.
+This setup is effective for connecting between 1 to 8 sensors. **MCP3008**.
+Please remember that any inputs not connected to a sensor need to be grounded.
 That is how the MCP3008 skips that sensor reading.
-This will can cause programmatic issues later, when reading in the data by the python scripting.
+This can cause programmatic issues later when reading the data into Python scripting.

 **Important Considerations and Best Practices**
    + **Input Voltage Range:** Ensure the input voltage does not exceed VREF to avoid damage or incorrect (noisy) readings